Strong convergence rates of probabilistic integrators for ordinary differential equations: High-order integration of Lipschitz flows

 \end{assumption}

-\Cref{ass:numerical_flow} holds, in particular, for single- and multi-step methods derived from a $q$-times continuously differentiable vector field $f$ with bounded $q$\textsuperscript{th} derivatives \cite[Section~III.2]{HairerNorsettWanner:2009}.
-Imposing global bounds on derivatives of $f$, and therefore on $\odeflow^\tstep$, forces us to consider a smaller class of flow maps $\odeflow^\tstep$ than the class of flow maps that satisfy \cref{ass:exact_flow}.
-We may alleviate this problem by weakening \cref{ass:numerical_flow} to a bound of the form
+Assumption \ref{ass:numerical_flow} holds, in particular, for single- and multi-step methods derived from a $q$-times continuously differentiable vector field $f$ with bounded $q$\textsuperscript{th} derivatives \citep[Section~III.2]{HairerNorsettWanner:2009}.
+Imposing global bounds on the derivatives of $f$, and therefore on those of $\odeflow^\tstep$, forces us to consider a smaller class of flow maps $\odeflow^\tstep$ than the class of flow maps that satisfy Assumption \ref{ass:exact_flow}.
+We may alleviate this problem by weakening Assumption \ref{ass:numerical_flow} to a bound of the form

 with the consequence that the dependence of $C'(u)$ on $u$ must be specified; this dependence will vary according to the chosen numerical method $\numflow^\tstep$.
-Moreover, whenever we apply \eqref{eq:weaker_asmp_on_numerical_flow} in place of \cref{ass:numerical_flow} with a random variable $U_k$ in place of a deterministic $u_k$ --- as we do below, e.g.\ in deriving \eqref{eq:estimate01} --- we will need to ensure that $\Expect[C'(U_k)]$ is finite, and of the correct order in $\tstep$ if necessary.
+Moreover, whenever we apply \eqref{eq:weaker_asmp_on_numerical_flow} in place of Assumption \ref{ass:numerical_flow} with a random variable $U_k$ in place of a deterministic $u_k$ --- as we do below, e.g.\ in deriving \eqref{eq:estimate01} --- we will need to ensure that $\Expect[C'(U_k)]$ is finite, and of the correct order in $\tstep$ if necessary.
 In Section~\ref{sec:dissipative}, we consider the implicit Euler method for a class of \textit{locally} Lipschitz flow maps $\odeflow^\tstep$, obtain an expression for $C'(U_k) $, and with this expression obtain a bound of the form

-where $U_k$ denotes the output of the randomised numerical integrator according to \eqref{eq:randomised_numerical_scheme_0}, $n \in \Naturals$, and $C>0$ does not depend on $\tstep$ or on $k$; see \cref{prop:W_k}.
+where $U_k$ denotes the output of the randomised numerical integrator according to \eqref{eq:randomised_numerical_scheme_0}, $n \in \Naturals$, and $C>0$ does not depend on $\tstep$ or on $k$; see Proposition \ref{prop:W_k}.
 Note that there is no supremum inside the expectation in the inequality above.
-However, in this section, we shall apply \cref{ass:numerical_flow} instead of \cref{eq:weaker_asmp_on_numerical_flow}, in order to avoid lengthy analyses that are specific to the choice of numerical method.
-We make no assumptions about how the integrator $\numflow^{\tstep}$ has been derived and treat it as a `black box' satisfying \cref{ass:numerical_flow}.
+However, in this section, we shall apply Assumption \ref{ass:numerical_flow} instead of \eqref{eq:weaker_asmp_on_numerical_flow}, in order to avoid lengthy analyses that are specific to the choice of numerical method.
+We make no assumptions about how the integrator $\numflow^{\tstep}$ has been derived and treat it as a `black box' satisfying Assumption \ref{ass:numerical_flow}.